 About This Vietnamese Iced Coffee Cake

-Vietnamese iced coffee, one of my all time favorite coffee drinks, inspired this beautiful Vietnamese iced coffee cake.
-The recipe starts with two layers of a VERY strong coffee-flavored cake.
-These layers are then combined together and covered with a toasted, sweetened condensed milk frosting.
-To make it an “iced” Vietnamese coffee cake, I also finished the cake with mocha fudge swirls.
+These layers are then combined together and covered with a sweet and creamy sweetened condensed milk frosting.
+Finally, to make it an “iced” Vietnamese coffee cake, I also finished the cake with mocha fudge swirls.
 These swirls mimic a freshly swirled iced coffee drink!

 Why You Should Make This Recipe